antarctica/packer-vm-templates/README.md

 [1] `brew cask` is a binary package manager for Mac OS X, you may need to find these applications yourself.

-[2] On a Mac you will probably need to add this to your path i.e. `PATH="/Applications/VMware OVF Tool:$PATH"`
+[2] On a Mac OS X you will probably need to add this to your path, i.e. `PATH="/Applications/VMware OVF Tool:$PATH"`

 [3] If testing Vagrant base boxes on Linux install `vagrant-vmware-workstation` instead.